Do students need to be online at specific times for the online EMT class?

 Is prior medical training required to attend an EMT course?

-No. The EMT course starts from square one, including CPR.
+No. The EMT course starts from square one, and even includes the required CPR training.
 All you need is a willingness to learn.

 What medical gear/equipment is needed for the course?